rodmarkun/SmolML/README.md

 ## What is SmolML? 🤔

-Ever wondered what goes on *inside* those powerful machine learning libraries like Scikit-learn, PyTorch, or TensorFlow?
+Ever wondered what goes on *inside* those powerful machine learning libraries like [Scikit-Learn](https://scikit-learn.org/stable/), [PyTorch](https://pytorch.org/), or [TensorFlow](https://www.tensorflow.org/)?
 How does a neural network *actually* learn?
 How is gradient descent implemented?
+How do different data-handling tools work?

-SmolML is a fully functional (though simplified) machine learning library built using **only pure Python** and its basic `collections`, `random`, and `math` modules.
-No NumPy, no SciPy, no C++ extensions – just Python, all the way down.
+SmolML is a fully functional (though *simplified*) machine learning library built using **only pure Python** and basic (`collections`, `random`, and `math`) modules.
+No NumPy, no SciPy, no C++ extensions.
+Just Python, all the way down.

-The goal isn't to compete with production-grade libraries on speed or features, but to provide a **transparent, understandable, and educational** implementation of core machine learning concepts.
+The goal is to provide a **transparent, understandable, and educational** implementation of core machine learning concepts.

 ## Walkthrough 📖